Table of Contents

 - 8 FAQ’s:

 Type 2 Diabetes is more common in adults and 1 in every 10 adults across the globe has this diabetes.
-90% of the people having diabetes have Type-2 Diabetes.
+90% of the people having diabetes with Type-2 Diabetes.
 The good news is that diabetes can be reversed.
 Reversal requires proper care, exercises, diet plan, and medication.

 The key step in Type-2 diabetes is its early detection and proper management.
 Read this article to gain details on symptoms and insights on type-2 diabetes.